Teen Drug Addiction

 Once the addict is stabilized and physically drug-free, treatment should commence.
 The most effective treatments for meth addiction involve comprehensive behavioral therapy such as individual counseling; cognitive-behavioral therapy to identify and alter destructive patterns; and psychotherapy.
 Family therapy may also be initiated to break the cycle of addiction at home and identify and patterns of dysfunction within the family system.

-Addicts may also seek out a support group, such as a Twelve-Step group, for emotional support, a sense of camaraderie and an optimistic perspective.
+Addicts may also seek out a support group, such as a 12-step group, for emotional support, a sense of camaraderie and an optimistic perspective.
 For addicts who have felt isolated and disheartened, a support group can provide much-needed hope.

 Finally, once treatment has been completed, a continuing care plan should be established in order to prevent relapse and encourage long-term abstinence.
 This could include drug testing, contingency management interventions (which provide incentives for good behavior) and post-treatment monitoring.